WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 exponential disaster appear when people are trying to contract all the operated nodes together.
 Tensornetwork provide a series of contraction algorithms like DMRG, whose main idea is utilizing SVD function's truncation to speed up the calculation.
-Therefore, the implementation of adding quantum gates here, we take strategy below to limit the dimension of bond between entangled qubits.
+Therefore, the implementation of adding quantum gates here, I take strategy below to limit the dimension of bond between entangled qubits.
 1. Do a local optimal approximation on inner indices by SVD, which is (this part is introduced by quantum noise, and I'll show it later).